Background to the survey

-- size (in terms of rolling-mean employment)
+- size (in terms of the rolling mean employment number)

 - turnover (annualised GST sales).

-Sample maintenance is the process that maintains the sample over time, to reflect 'births', 'deaths' and other structural changes identified on the Business Frame.
+Sample maintenance is the process that maintains the sample over time, to reflect births, deaths and other structural changes identified on the Business Frame.
 The information for Business Frame changes can be from a variety of sources, including GST registrations and respondent contact.

 Errors in the survey are divided into two classes: